2022–23 Northampton Town F.C. season: Matches

 The 2022/23 league fixtures were announced on June 23.

 FA Cup

 Northampton were drawn away to Chesterfield in the first round.

 EFL Cup

 Northampton Town were drawn at home to Wycombe Wanderers in the first round.

-Papa John's Trophy
+EFL Trophy

 On 20 June, the initial Group stage draw was made, grouping Northmpton Town with Ipswich Town and Cambridge United.
 Three days later, Arsenal U21s joined Southern Group H.